SolaceSamples/solace-samples-amqp-qpid-proton-python/README.md

 ## Prerequisites

 Must have python 2.7 or later installed and available.
-Must have shell script environment.
+Must have bash shell script environment.

 ## Building & Running